 - Obesity.
-If you compare 10 women who have body mass index (BMI) over 30 to 10 women who have BMI under 30, the ones who are obese have a higher risk of UTI.
-The theory behind it is that due to increases in the folds of the labia, more bacteria tends to be harbored there, and it can creep up and cause a bladder infection.
+If you compare 10 women who have a body mass index (BMI) over 30 to 10 women with a BMI under 30, those who are obese have a higher risk of UTI.
+The theory is that due to increases in the folds of the labia, more bacteria tend to be harbored there, and it can creep up and cause a bladder infection.

 - Uncontrolled diabetes.
-People with uncontrolled diabetes have less immunity, so they are more prone to infection.
+People with uncontrolled diabetes have less immunity and sugar in their urine, increasing risk of infection.

-- Using feminine products.
+- What about using feminine products?
 With proper use and good hygiene, there’s no increased risk of a UTI from using pads or tampons.

-- Contagious.
-They are not contagious, so you can’t pass a UTI to your partner.
+- Are UTIs contagious?
+They’re not contagious, so you can’t pass a UTI to your partner.